occiware/occiware.github.io/index.md

 You might also want to read the overall presentation by Marc Dutoo : [Eclipsecon 2016 - Occiware, a cloud api to rule them all](https://fr.slideshare.net/mdutoo/eclipsecon-2016-occiware-a-cloud-api-to-rule-them-all).

-Though [Erocci](http://erocci.ow2.org/) is no longer used and has been replaced by [MartServer](https://github.com/occiware/MartServer), it might help you understand what it is about, hence here is a link to the [presentation's video of Erocci](https://www.youtube.com/watch?v=cJszIZP7_N8) that followed Marc Dutoo's talk right above.
+Watching the [presentation's video of Erocci](https://www.youtube.com/watch?v=cJszIZP7_N8) that followed Marc Dutoo's talk might help you to understand more about OCCI.

 To better understand what OCCI is, the best thing to do would be to take a quick look at the [specification of the norm](http://occi-wg.org/about/specification/).